History of archaeology: Beginnings

 Cuneiform account of the excavation of a foundation deposit belonging to Naram-Sin of Akkad (ruled c.
 2200 BCE), by king Nabonidus (ruled c.
 550 BCE).

 Khaemweset, a son of ancient Egyptian Pharaoh Ramesses II, was known for his keen interest in identifying and restoring monuments of Egypt's past, such as Djoser's step pyramid.
 This pyramid, having been built in the 27th century BCE, predated Khaemweset by approximately 1,400 years.
 Due to his activities, he is sometimes nicknamed "the first Egyptologist".

 In ancient Mesopotamia, a foundation deposit of the Akkadian Empire ruler Naram-Sin (ruled c.
 2200 BCE) was discovered and analysed by king Nabonidus of the Neo-Babylonian Empire, c.
 550 BCE, who is thus known as the first archaeologist.
 Not only did he lead the first excavations which were to find the foundation deposits of the temples of Šamaš the sun god, the warrior goddess Anunitu (both located in Sippar), and the sanctuary that Naram-Sin built to the moon god, located in Harran, but he also had them restored to their former glory.
 He was also the first to date an archaeological artifact in his attempt to date Naram-Sin's temple during his search for it.
 Even though his estimate was inaccurate by about 1,500 years, it was still a very good one considering the lack of accurate dating technology.

 Early systemic investigation and historiography can be traced back to the Greek historian Herodotus (c.
 484).
 He was the first western scholar to systematically collect artifacts and test their accuracy.
 He was also the first to make a compelling narrative of the past.
 He is known for a set of nine books called the Histories, in which he wrote everything he could learn about different regions.
 He discussed the causes and consequences of the Greco-Persian Wars.
 He also explored the Nile and Delphi.
 However, scholars have found errors in his records and believe he probably did not go as far up the Nile as he claimed.

+In Mesoamerica, the Mexica (or Aztecs) performed excavations in Teotihuacan, a city abandoned for several hundred years before the arrival of the Mexica in the Valley of Mexico in the 14th century.
+Teotihuacano artifacts were brought to the capital Tenochtitlan, and buildings were built in a "Teotihuacan-revival" style of architecture, such as the Templos Rojos besides Templo Mayor.